combs/Evpatoria-Messages-Dumas-Dutil/README.md

 ## Status

-These are currently just PNGs in the same order as the above-linked PDF.
-I intend to categorize and label them, and transmogrify them to C header files.
+Each glyph and image is broken out by its meaning, and also available by its position in the above PDF.

 ## Format

-Processed and resized to black-and-white PNGs.
+Processed and resized to black-and-white PNGs, C header files (packed bits), and JSON arrays (w/ structure and packed bits).

 Overall pages: